Event Report: Islamophobia Conference 2024

 Anti-Palestinian sentiment is a primary driver of Islamophobia within the West; more so while there is a genocide currently going on.
 By totally focusing all on Palestine as the driver of Islamophobia even from a global perspective, ignores in my opinion or does not give a proper way to the more insidious form of Islamophobia creeping in from people who call themselves affiliated with the political left and how this relates to cultural imperialism.”

-Imam Dawud explored U.S. military and cultural imperialism and efforts, and even outright hostility, to marginalise traditional Islamic beliefs, especially from people on the left.
-As an example, he mentions talking points from the State Department of how the exporting of certain views on sexuality and gender being tied to giving foreign aid, to force western norms or western standards of family, family planning and sexuality on the Muslim world.”
+Imam Dawud explored U.S. military and cultural imperialism and efforts and outright hostility to marginalise traditional Islamic beliefs, especially from people on the left.
+As an example, he mentions talking points from the State Department of how the exporting of certain views on sexuality and gender being tied to giving foreign aid, to force western norms or western standards of family, family planning and sexuality on the Muslim world.

 Sandew Hira analysed the silencing of Islamic and Muslim voices globally, emphasising its roots in a broader civilizational clash shaped by the dominance of Western enlightenment ideals, which prioritise secularism, individualism, and class-based ideologies like liberalism and Marxism.